 NURS U701.
 Health Promotion and Advanced Health Assessment (3).
 Comprehensive advanced holistic health assessment skills based on the integration of advanced theoretical and empirical knowledge necessary to identify health needs and risks.
-Emphasis will be placed on the differentiation between normal and abnormal findings, integration of differentiation between normal and abnormal findings, integration of laboratory findings and diagnostic reasoning analyses for clinical decision making, incorporating the principles of health promotion.
+Emphasis will be placed on the differentiation between normal and abnormal findings, integration of laboratory findings and diagnostic reasoning analyses for clinical decision making, incorporating the principles of health promotion.
 Prerequisites: Admission to graduate program.

 NURS U702.
 Advanced Pathophysiology (3).
-Examination of the pathophysiological bases of disease processes.
+Examination of the

+pathophysiological bases of disease processes.
 Advanced pathophysiological concepts for all body systems as a foundation for clinical decision making and nursing management by the advanced practice nurse are included.
 Prerequisite: Admission to graduate program.

 NURS U703.
 Cultural Perspective in Healthcare (2).
 Emphasis on understanding the ways cultural, ethnic, socioeconomic, linguistic, spiritual, religion and lifestyle variations are expressed.
-Attention is directed at increasing the capacity of health care professionals to develop culturally sensitive health caresystems.
+Attention is directed at increasing the capacity of health care professionals to develop culturally sensitive health care systems.
 Prerequisite: Admission to graduate program.